ZhiGroup/ROH-DICE/README.md

 # ROH-DICE

-ROH-DICE (Runs of homozygous diplotype cluster enumerator) searches for clusters of ROH regions given a genotype data, minimum length in terms of the number of sites, and the number of samples.
+ROH-DICE (Runs of homozygous diplotype cluster enumerator) searches for clusters of ROH regions given a genotype panel (in compressed VCF format), minimum length in terms of the number of sites, and the number of samples.

 ## Usage: